CharanSandha/Student-helper/README.md

-Document Helper is a lightweight Streamlit app for document understanding, providing summarization, Q&A, and translation.
+A lightweight Streamlit app for document understanding: summarization, Q&A, translation, and text rewriting

-Why it exists?
+## Why it exists?
 Manually extracting insights from web articles can be time-consuming and tedious.
-This project leverages OpenAI’s LLMs along with LangChain to let users:
+This app leverages OpenAI’s LLMs and LangChain to let users:

-Summarize web articles
+- Summarize web articles
-Ask questions about the content
+- Ask questions about content
+- Translate articles
-Translate articles into different languages (coming soon) All in a single easy-to-use Streamlit UI—simply input a web article URL to get started.
+- Rewrite articles based on tone, reading level, or age group preference All in a single, easy-to-use Streamlit UI—just input a web article URL.

 ## Demo
-**Summarization Feature**
+### Summarization Feature
 ![Document Helper Summarization](images/demo1.png)

-**Translation Feature**
+### Translation Feature
 ![Document Helper Translation](images/demo2.png)

+### Text Rewriting Feature
+Original text:
+"Healthy eating is not about imposing strict dietary restrictions, striving for an unrealistic body weight, or depriving oneself of favorite foods.
+Instead, it involves consuming balanced meals that enhance well-being, increase energy levels, improve health, and elevate mood"

+**Kid-friendly rewrite:**
+"Eating healthy doesn’t mean you have to stop eating your favorite foods or try to be super skinny.
+It means eating different kinds of foods that help you feel good, have energy, stay healthy, and be happy."

+Original text:
+"Try to eat a variety of fresh foods and reduce packaged foods whenever possible."

+**Professional rewrite:**
+“Aim to reduce the consumption of packaged and heavily processed foods, opting instead for fresh ingredients whenever feasible.”

-Features
+## Features

-Implemented:
--Summarization of long articles using MapReduce to reduce token usage per LLM call -Translation of text (in progress)
--Use of FAISS vectorstore to store embeddings for each chunk and answer questions using the most relevant info from the knowledge base
+-Summarization using MapReduce
+-Translation to multiple languages
+-FAISS vectorstore for Q&A
+-Text rewriting for different audiences, tones, and purposes

-Future Directions:
+## Future Directions

-Enhanced Document Processing
--Translate long articles to multiple languages using MapReduce -Multi-format support: PDFs, Word docs, or scanned images -Smarter chunking: semantic splitting based on paragraphs or headings

-Advanced AI Capabilities
--Flexible output: bullet points, detailed summaries -Sentiment analysis on documents

-UX Improvements
+- Multi-format support (PDFs, Word, images)
+- Smarter chunking: semantic splitting
+- Flexible output (bullet points, detailed summaries)
+- Sentiment analysis
+- Dashboard to manage multiple documents
--Upload multiple documents and manage them in a dashboard -Search and filter in the knowledge base
+- Search and filter in knowledge base

-Insights & Analytics
--Track which topics are summarized or queried the most -Compare original and translated articles for accuracy
+- Compare original and translated articles for accuracy

-Tech Stack
+## Tech Stack
 Frontend: Streamlit
 LLM Management: LangChain
 LLM: OpenAI GPT-4o